Phone: (603) 862-0764

 Ann Gordon is a Senior Consultant and Project Manager at MEDA (Mennonite Economic Development Associates).
 She has an extensive background in leadership and rural development in the entrepreneurial, non-profit, and government sectors.
 Along with a master's degree in Capacity Development and Extension from the University of Guelph, Ann also holds a BSc. from the University of Western Ontario and is a Canadian Nuffield Scholar.
 She has over eighteen years of experience in project-based management—including research, design, implementation, and evaluation across various agriculture, agri-food, and health-related value chains—which has taken her across North America and the world.
 Her role at MEDA has included the management of market development projects and activities in Afghanistan, Tanzania, and Pakistan, as well as a number of consultancies in other countries where MEDA is active.
 Some of Ann’s latest contributions to the sector can be found in the area of value chain training and mentoring, as well as a recent publication by the World Bank on understanding gender and value chains in Afghanistan.

-William (Bill) Maddocks is the coordinator of the Sustainable Microenterprise and Development Program (SMDP) at the University of New Hampshire’s Carsey Institute.
+William (Bill) Maddocks is the director of the Sustainable Microenterprise and Development Program (SMDP) at the University of New Hampshire’s Carsey Institute.
 The SMDP provides training workshops for development finance professionals in Ghana, Togo, Tanzania and New Hampshire.
 In 2011, Bill was the lead organizer for the Arusha Savings Groups Summit, the first global gathering of the savings groups movement.
 As a faculty member of the Carsey Institute’s Masters in Community Development Policy and Practice program, he teaches a course on leadership, collaboration, and communication.